LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 # Data-examples

-Unfortunately there seem to be two different ways to express the linked datacontent with rdf/xml.
+Unfortunately there seem to be  different ways to express the linked datacontent with rdf/xml.
 A major difference is this:

 > ### example 1
 - <owl:Class rdf:about="http://lod.onderwijsregistratie.nl/cat/rio/def/Opleiding">